-The investment fund exclusively invests in individual securities (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
-At least 51% of the fund assets are invested in euro-denominated corporate bonds of higher rating classes (investment grade, thus with a rating of at least Baa3 / Moody's, at least BBB- / Standard & Poors or at least BBB- /Fitch).
+The investment fund exclusively invests in individual securities (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG criteria (environmental, social, governance).
+At least 51% of the fund assets are invested in the form of directly purchased individual securities which are not held indirectly through investment funds or through derivatives), in equities or in equity-equivalent securities from companies which develop, manufacture or sell products or services related to healthcare (incl. medicine, pharmaceutics and biotechnology) or products or services which promote people's physical, mental or social wellbeing.
+The "wellbeing" field includes areas such as water treatment, safety technology, hygiene and healthy eating.